 We tested a single source community that was recruited from a loyalty program to see whether it might be more reliable than something like river or publisher sample.
-We conducted a study using matched samples from the Angus Reid Forum and a very large community recruited from a loyalty program.
+We conducted a study using matched samples from Maru Voice Canada and a very large community recruited from a loyalty program.

 We compared the results on a total of 69 items in the questionnaire and found the results differed significantly on 45 of those items.
 This represents two-thirds of all the responses we tested.

 Despite being demographically identical, the people who were sampled from the loyalty program behaved very differently.
 The samples varied significantly on many things, including where they shopped, the technology they owned, how much they travelled, whether they had a car, what medical conditions they suffered from, where they travelled, what loyalty programs they were part of, the credit cards they used and the number of credit cards they had.

 That’s a problem when you need to make decisions based on the results.

 Publisher source panel is not only poor quality, it can be downright misleading